 - Do you have the right technology in place to support it?
 The sales tech stack is exploding with powerful tools and platforms to increase sales productivity.
 Make sure you’re leveraging modern technology to help you, not relying on outdated tech that too often hinders.

 Resources to Get You Started

-This blog post on 7 Steps to Get Started with Sales Enablement offers a step-by-step guide to implementing a Sales Enablement platform, from selecting a project leader through obtaining organizational buy-off through deployment and ongoing accountability.
+This blog post on 7 Steps to Get Started with Sales Enablement offers a step-by-step guide to implementing a sales enablement platform, from selecting a project leader through obtaining organizational buy-in through deployment and ongoing accountability.

-The Definitive Guide to Sales Enablement contains best practices on content audit, designing a sales enablement solution, deploying technology and evaluating software vendors.
+The Definitive Guide to Sales Enablement contains best practices on content audits, designing a sales enablement solution, deploying technology and evaluating software vendors.

 Planning Steps to OPTIMIZE a Sales Enablement Function

-- Time spent looking for content – According to a number of studies, reps can spend as much as 4-8 hours a week looking for content.
+- Time spent looking for content: According to a number of studies, reps can spend as much as 4 to 8 hours per week looking for content.
 This can be cut down drastically with modern sales enablement platforms.

-- Sales Intelligence – Good sales reps do a lot of research on prospects to really understand their business, the players and their needs before each sale or conversation.
-There are many sales intelligence tools such as InsideView that make this easier on reps.
+- Sales intelligence: Good sales reps do a lot of research on prospects to really understand their business, the players, and their needs before each sale or conversation.
+There are many sales intelligence tools, such as InsideView, that make this easier for reps.

 These are just a few ideas to improve sales effectiveness.
 There are many others.
 Closed-loop technologies that enable performance analysis across customer engagement channels provide the capability to constantly monitor effectiveness and to identify areas of improvement.